djdmbrwsk/dotenv-cra/README.md

 ## Usage

 Not much new here.
 As with dotenv, import/require `dotenv-cra` and configure it as early as possible.
+This ensures that any modules reading values from `process.env` can retrieve the expected values.

-One difference is that `NODE_ENV` must be provided, so you may choose to default it in your application before calling `config()`.
+**⚠️ Warning:** The `NODE_ENV` variable must be set, so you may choose to default it in your application before calling `config()`.

 ```ts
 import { config } from 'dotenv-cra';